 Progesterone helps to control the menstrual cycle.
-It also plays a part in maintaining pregnancy and in breastfeeding.
+It also plays a part in breastfeeding and maintaining pregnancy.

 Testosterone is a male hormone.
 The testes make most of the testosterone a man needs.
 The adrenal glands also make a small amount of a similar male hormone, which the body changes into testosterone.

 Men need testosterone to make sperm.
 It also helps to maintain muscle and contributes to sex drive.
-It plays a part in the sexual development of boys during puberty, such as a deeper voice, growth of facial hair, and muscle growth.
+It plays a part in the sexual development of boys during puberty, such as:

-In women the ovaries and adrenal glands make small amounts of testosterone which helps to maintain muscle and contributes to sex drive (libido).
+In women the ovaries and adrenal glands make small amounts of testosterone which helps to maintain muscle and contributes to sex drive.

 Sex hormone symptoms